7hunderbird/campus/README.md

 Foreman
 -------

-You can use foreman to run all you services for this project while in development.
+You can use foreman to run all your services for this project while in development.
 Copy the example Procfile and run.

 ```shell